-(Although it can be fun to experiment if you feel like playing around with convection options.
+That said, it can be fun to experiment with convection options here.
 On some occasions, I’ve found convection can help to get a really quick and pretty “pop” out of mini cupcakes, which makes for a beautiful dome.
-There are exceptions to every rule, and that’s why there’s always more to learn in baking!)
+There are exceptions to every rule, and that’s why there’s always more to learn in baking!

-Quick breads or heavy loaf cakes (like a classic pound cake) are another great example of recipes that bake best on a standard setting.
+Quick breads (including muffins) and heavy loaf cakes (like a classic pound cake) are another great example of recipes that bake best on a standard setting.